-3.3 Soil structure of subsamples after 19 FTCs
+3.2-3 Soil structure of subsamples after 19 FTCs

-The main effects on soil structure determined at a resolution of 48 μ m occurred at the lower resolution boundary of the Xray μ CT scans.
-However, structural features smaller than 4 to 5 voxels are systematically underestimated due to image processing (Vogel et al., 2010; Leuther et al., 2019).
-Hence, subsamples taken at the end of the experiment extended the information of soil structure characteristics at the lower resolution limit of the larger experimental containers.
-A resolution of 10 μ m further describes the pore system which determine hydraulic properties at around pF 2, which is the pF value at which all FTC treatments had an increased hydraulic conductivity.

-Statistically significant differences in pore structure between the subsamples from the control and the samples after 19 FTCs were found mainly in the connectivity parameters (Table 3).
-With the exception of the repacked silty loam, the Euler number density χ was significantly reduced in all treatments after 19 FTC, implying an increase in redundant connections in the pore network.
+The main effects on soil structure determined at a resolution of 48 μ m occurred at the lower resolution boundary of the X-ray μ CT scans.
+However, structural features smaller than 4 to 5 voxels are systematically underestimated due to image processing (Vogel et al., 2010;Leuther et al., 2019).
+Hence, subsamples taken at the end of the experiment extended the information of number density χ was significantly reduced in all treatments after 19 FTC, implying an increase in redundant connections in the pore network.
 The absolute χ values increased by a factor of 2 to 3 compared to 250 cm3 samples, as the chance of detecting small isolated pores increases with resolution.
-For the undisturbed silty loam, Γ increased from 0.82 (control) to 0.89 (FTC) as a result of a significant increase in macroporosity $\geq 10 \,\mu m$ (13.9 vol. % to 16.4 vol. %, respectively).
-The connection probabilities of all other treatments ranged from 0.90, for the undisturbed control of the silt clay, to 0.98, for the repacked silt clay (FTC), corresponding to a very well-connected pore system.
-No additional increases in porosity were found for these treatments.
+For the undisturbed silty loam, Γ was increasing from 0.82 (control) to 0.89 (FTC) as a result of a significant increase in macro-porosity ≥ 10 μm (13.9 to 16.4 vol.-%, respectively).
+The connection probabilities of all other treatments ranged from 0.90 for the undisturbed control of the silt clay to 0.98 for the repacked silt clay (FTC), corresponding to a very well connected pore system.
+No additional increase in porosity were found for these treatments.